Nights of Lights Shines a Little Earlier This Year – Here are Eight Ways to Experience This World-Famous Holiday Display

 Take A Tour by Luxury Golf Cart - St. Augustine Land & Sea Tours offers a Nights of Lights tour in the comfort of a luxury 8-seat golf cart, attended by a knowledgeable guide.

 Cuddle Up for a Romantic Ride - Enjoy a romantic horse and carriage tour.
 Tours depart from the Bayfront near the Castillo de San Marcos daily.
-Reserve your carriage with Southern Carriages or with Country Carriages.
+Reserve your carriage with Country Carriages.

 Click here for images to accompany information about Florida’s Historic Coast.